Learn the extensive history of Saratoga Springs’s natural mineral springs created millions of years ago.

 The Saratoga Springs State Park buildings were built in the early 1930s and retain their original exterior appearance, with much of their architectural detailing intact.

 The bottling plant was built in 1935.
-Mineral spring water from three different springs, Geyser, Coesa, and Hathorn, was bottled in iconic cobalt blue bottles and sold in the US and Canada.
+Mineral spring water from three different springs – Geyser, Coesa, and Hathorn – was bottled in iconic cobalt blue bottles and sold in the US and Canada.
 The coloring of the bottle came about as mineral spring water was once considered a healing tincture.
-It was fascinating to learn that the plant was in operation until the 1970s, when the New York state-run mineral water bottling plant closed because, at the time, the market for bottled water and, in particular, carbonated water was not popular.
-It is now the Saratoga Auto Museum, housing many antique cars.
+I was surprised to learn that the plant was in operation until the 1970s.
+At that time time, the market for bottled water and, specifically, carbonated water was not popular.
+It is now known as the Saratoga Auto Museum, housing many antique cars.

 The Mineral Water Bottling Plant